List of A Series of Unfortunate Events characters: Violet Baudelaire

 Violet Baudelaire is the eldest of the three Baudelaire orphans, as well as the daughter of Beatrice and Bertrand Baudelaire and is uniquely gifted in inventing abilities.
 She uses these skills to help her younger brother Klaus and her baby sister Sunny escape from Count Olaf time and time again.
 Violet is fourteen at the beginning of the series and turns fifteen in The Grim Grotto, and is sixteen upon leaving the Island in the last chapter of The End.

 Being the eldest Baudelaire, she is set to inherit the Baudelaire fortune upon turning eighteen.
 Brett Helquist's drawings indicate she has long, dark brown hair, and though her eye color is never specified, it is implied that her eyes are a different color than Klaus, who has brown eyes.
 When thinking and concentrating on new inventions, Violet ties her hair in a purple ribbon to keep it out of her face.
+It is also said that she hates the colour pink.
 When Violet was five years old, she won an invention contest with an "automatic rolling pin", which she made using a window shade and six pairs of roller skates.
 Violet also invented a new kind of pencil sharpener, built a telephone from scratch, and created a device to soothe Sunny's teething pains.

 In the film and video game adaption, Violet is portrayed by Emily Browning.

 In the TV series, Violet is portrayed by Malina Weissman.

 Klaus Baudelaire

-Klaus Baudelaire is the middle child of the Baudelaire siblings.
+Klaus Baudelaire is the middle of the Baudelaire siblings.
 He is a gifted reader and had read most of the books in the Baudelaire library before it burned down.
 His love of reading and research skills are often useful for foiling Count Olaf's plans.
 Klaus is twelve at the beginning of the series, turned thirteen while incarcerated for a brief period of time in The Vile Village, and fourteen by the last chapter of The End.
 Klaus is bespectacled in the books and TV series but not in the film adaptation.
 He has black hair and brown eyes.
-Herman Melville is one of his favorite authors.
+Herman Melville is one of his favorite authors (Unlike Edgar Guest, who is his least favorite poet).
 He particularly enjoys "the way Melville dramatizes the plight of overlooked people, such as poor sailors or youngster, through his strange, often experimental philosophical prose", which sums up the theme of the series.

 In the film and video game adaption, Klaus is portrayed by Liam Aiken.

 In the TV series, Klaus is portrayed by Louis Hynes.